0age/AttributeRegistry/EIP-###.md

 This EIP proposes a light-weight abstraction layer for a standard address metadata registry interface.
 This abstraction layer can sit on top of claims registries like EIP-735 and EIP-780 or others.

 This EIP contains the following core ideas:
 1. Instead of relying directly on the reputation of a claims issuer to assess the veracity of a given claim, trust can be brought up to the level of a registry curator.
-This registry which we call an "attribute registry" allows for reduced complexity in implementation since a party needing to verify an attribute can now work with a trusted claims aggregator instead of relying on individual claim providers.
+This registry which we call an "**Attribute Registry**" allows for reduced complexity in implementation since a party needing to verify an attribute can now work with a trusted claims aggregator instead of relying on individual claim providers.
 2. Claims are abstracted as standard "attributes" which represents metadata assigned to a given address.
 This is achieved due to decoupling of claims from the issuing party.
-Attributes are registered as a flat `uint256 -> uint256` key-value pair on each address, with the important property that **each attribute has one canonical value per address**.
+Attributes are registered as a flat `uint256 -> uint256` key-value pair on each address, with the important property that **each attribute type has one canonical value per address**.
 This property allows for composability of attribute registries and advanced attribute formation.
 3. Provides a general method for determining the set of attribute keys or IDs made available by the registry.  but otherwise does not lay out any requirements or recommendations for how attributes and their values are managed, or what additional metadata may be associated with attributes.

 Although this EIP proposes a general method for determining the set of attribute keys or IDs made available by the registry, it does not lay out any requirements or recommendations for how attributes and their values are defined and managed, or what metadata may be associated with attributes.